SeaOfNodes/Simple/chapter03/README.md

 02      int b=2;
 03      int c=0;
 04      {
 05          int b=3;
 07          c=a+b;
 08      }
 09      return c;
 ```

-* When we start parsing above, we start with a symbol table (level 0).
+* When we start parsing above, we start with a symbol table (at level 0).
 The variables `a`, `b`, and `c` are registered in this table.
 * On line 4, we start a nested scope.
-At this point, a new symbol table is pushed (level 1).
+At this point, a new symbol table is pushed (at level 1).
 * On line 5, a variable `b` is declared. `b` is registered in the symbol table at level 1.
 This then
 hides the variable with the same name on line 2.
 * On line 7, we update the variable `c`.
 Variable lookup will find it in the symbol table at level 0.